 future, as there are good use cases for a “seamless” iframe whose

-layout coordinates with its parent frame.
+layout is coordinated with its parent frame.
 That means

 there’s a crucial extra bit of communication that needs to happen